NGUYEN THANH BINH

 Binh’s use of space is a very significant factor and an integral part of his works.
 His signature tone is white, brown, beige, and grey.

-Throughout his career Binh has staged several solo shows and participated in numerous group exhibitions in Vietnam, Hong Kong, Singapore, Thailand, Japan, South Korea, Australia, USA, France, Belgium and UK.
+Throughout his career Binh has staged many solo shows and participated in numerous group exhibitions in Vietnam, Hong Kong, Singapore, Thailand, Japan, South Korea, Australia, USA, France, Belgium and UK.
 Binh is a member of Vietnam Fine Art Association.